About the Red Cross

 The British Red Cross are part of a global help and aid network, as well as being part of the local aid network, and the country wide one.
 The humanitarian organisation is there to help anyone in need.
 No matter who or when this aid is needed.
 The Red Cross is ready, and in a position to be able to help.
 Their work in the cases of natural disasters involve things like helping those directly affected first with their emergency call out.
 After a disaster has hit, The Red Cross aids in providing rations and health care, as well as aiding people in finding friends and family.

 Another important part that we would like to inform you about is case of conflict, providing refugee support and support for all victims of conflict.
 Although we would like to see a world without conflict of course, we are still not yet there.
 We want to educate to the value of having a completely neutral humanitarian organisation, they can often aid in places, and countries that are often closed due to the conflict which is occurring, without this many would be left in suffering.

 Helping to Create

 As mentioned they also provide aid locally, in education in first aid, for anyone interested.
-It doesn’t take much to be part of this organisation, as a volunteer or just a donator.
+It doesn’t take much to be part of this organisation, as a volunteer or just a donor.
 But the work they do is something we will continue to support, and hope that we can bring some more insight to what they actually do.
 Their work as one of the largest humanitarian neutral aid organisations reaches all corners of the world, and we need to be aware of what is happening, what they are doing.
 In order to highlight their importance on our planet today.
-People from all walks of life and all types of business like another of our sponsors Local Plumbers Bristol and many others get involved to try and support the good causes and work being carried out.
+People from all walks of life and all types of business like plumber Bristol and many others get involved to try and support the good causes and work being carried out.